jes-bro/nerfstudio/REPORT.md

    where $\mathcal{R}$ is the set of all rays cast from all pixels of all training images.

-## Representing NeRFs as a Neural Network
+## Representing NeRFs as a Neural Network - Putting it all together

 The input and output relationship of the NeRF model can be represented as:
 $\text{Output: } (\mathbf{c}, \sigma) = \text{MLP}(\mathbf{x}; \mathbf{\Theta})